coherent-research/test-document/DCSUserGuide.md

 - Read the IDC **Settings** and modify them as required according to the table below.
 - Click the **Write to IDC** button to write the settings back to the remote device.

-> Note that this result in the IDC device being reset.
+> Note that this result in the IDC device being rebooted.
 This sets up a communications session with the remote device to read the settings and may take a few seconds.
-Also, be aware that if there is already a session in progress to the IDC to, e.g., read a meter it will not be possible to read the settings.
+Also, be aware that if there is already a session in progress to the IDC to, e.g., read a meter it will not be possible to read or write the settings until this is completed.

 Field | Description
 ------|------------